 To survive the e-commerce battlefield during Black Friday, you need to fuel your tanks (funnels) before.

 Building on what was said before, it is hard to get customers’ attention on a day every other company is investing time and money to do the same.
-One way to get this attention before and during Black Friday 2021 is to use the power of your email list.
+One way to get this attention before and during Black Friday 2023 is to use the power of your email list.
 Leverage the trust you’ve built and let your subscribers know about special deals for them.

-To fulfill the whole potential, categorize and personalize the content and the offers in the mails.
+To fulfill the whole potential, categorize and personalize the content and the offers in the emails.
 One tip to get low-hanging fruits is to use the recipient’s name in the subject line.
 Experiments have shown that this leads to 22% higher open rates.
 The subject line in general is a huge topic.
 47% of email recipients open emails based on them.
 Hence, spending a few minutes to strategize on subject lines pays off in most cases.

 A bit more work is to cluster customers and send them a Black Friday email according to their previous behavior.
 However, this is a highly powerful strategy.
 One-time buyers, for example, are usually more interested in discounts while you can show loyal customers who might care more about exclusive VIP offers that they are special to you.